Computer Science Foundations

 Distributed Systems help, frequently asked

 Yes.
 Complete Raft implementation in Go covering leader election with randomized timeouts, log replication with AppendEntries RPC, safety properties from Raft Figure 3 (Election Safety, Leader Append-Only, Log Matching, Leader Completeness, State Machine Safety).
-Passes the MIT 6.824 test suite including the linearizability checker.
+Passes the standard course test suite including the linearizability checker.
 We implement strictly per Raft Figure 2 with explicit term-checking and log-up-to-date checks on RequestVote.

 Do you help with Paxos and consensus?